athozia/MusicApp_test/README.md

 *main source code is in src->main->java->tam->musicplayer *all in repository is the music application, only build and libs are not include
+***currenty, master is doommmmmmmmmmmmmmmmmm! -> use t_alternate and Mint instead till the master is fixed.

 **only prototype as a part of CPE333